- Who can Participate?

 Q: How do I register for an event?
 Can I get a refund if I can’t make it?

-Click the “Event Calendar” link at the top of the page for links for online pre-event registration via BikeReg and a registration form you can print and mail.
-Bikereg adds about $2.60 to each event so registering via mail is cheaper.
+Click the “Event Calendar” link at the top of the page for links for online pre-event registration via BikeReg.
+Bikereg adds a small processing fee of around $2.50 which they keep.
 Pre-event registration ends the Wednesday evening before each event.

 All events offer day-of registration for an additional fee.
 You don’t need to tell us you are coming — just show up at the start location 30 minutes early to complete the paperwork and pay the entry fee + day-of-event $5/$10 surcharge.